 LiquidPlanner provides a centrally managed Single Sign-On (SSO) configuration that integrates LiquidPlanner with your corporate SSO solution.
+This feature is available in Enterprise edition workspaces.

 SSO is a session/user authentication process that permits a user to enter one name and password in order to access multiple applications.
 The process authenticates the user for all the applications they have been given rights to and eliminates further prompts when they switch applications during a particular session.